Research and innovation

 Building on our success in relation to primary care research, where the West Midlands had the highest recruiting research network for primary care in 2021-22, ensuring that our new Research and Innovation Strategy focuses on and supports primary care research, and maximises the impact of our local research active GP colleagues.

-Developing the role of the Clinical and Care Forum in shaping the system programme of work around R&I as the central source of clinical opinion and advice in the system (see System Transformation section).
+Developing the role of the Clinical and Care Forum in shaping the system programme of work around R&I as the central source of clinical opinion and advice in the system (see Clinical and Care Professional Leadership section).

 Achieving alignment of vision and buy in for our plans from all stakeholders in the system, including meaningful co-production with our communities.